-Use the Storm Damage Prevention Checklist below to protect your building from destructive wind, flooding, and other unpredictable weather.
+Use DANE’s Storm Damage Prevention Checklist to protect your building from destructive wind, flooding, and other unpredictable weather.

 With winter's snow finally giving way to spring rain, many property managers make the mistake of easing up on seasonal maintenance, but the storms ahead could mean greater damage than ever.